pulumi/docs/quickstart/azure/tutorial-container-webserver.md

 ## Summary

 In this tutorial, we saw how to use Pulumi programs to create and manage cloud resources in Microsoft Azure, using regular JavaScript and NPM packages.
-To preview and update infrastructure, use `pulumi update`.
+To preview and update infrastructure, use `pulumi up`.
 To clean up resources, run `pulumi destroy`.